 20 Years in Prison are Too Many for Medical Marijuana Compassionate Care!
 FREE MY DAD!!

-I am Jasmine Scarmazzo and I’m 14 years old.
-I’m writing this petition because I want my Dad to come home from prison and I am asking our President to grant him clemency.
+I am Jasmine Scarmazzo and I’m 15 years old.
+I’m writing this petition because I want my Dad to come home from prison and I am asking our compassionate President to grant him sentence commutation.
 That’s the only way he will be released without serving over twenty years.

 In California, medical marijuana has been legal since 1996 and there are thousands of medical marijuana dispensaries here.
 But over the years, some of them were raided and shut down by the federal government.
 My Dad was an owner of one of these dispensaries but since he was convicted, the Department of Justice and Congress have made changes in law and policy that means my Dad would likely not be in prison if he was to be arrested today.